Own-Data-Privateer/hoardy-adb/README.md

 ### hoardy-adb rewrap

-Convert a given Android Backup file into another Android Backup file with encyption and/or compression applied or stripped away.
+Convert a given Android Backup file into another Android Backup file with encyption and/or compression stripped away or (re-) applied.

 Versioning parameters and the TAR file stored inside the input file are copied into the output file verbatim.